enkidevs/curriculum/glossary/spreadsheets/divide-by-zero-error.md

-﻿# Divide By Zero Error
+﻿# Divide by Zero Error

 The `#DIV/0!` appears when you try to divide by 0 or an empty cell.